0x7a6b4c/SkyEye/README.md

     * Retrieval of Attached Managed Policies for User Principals
     * Retrieval of Attached Managed Policies for In-Scope IAM Groups
     * Retrieval of Attached Managed Policies for In-Scope IAM Roles
-    * Versions Fuzzing Algorithm to identify Available Policy Versions
+    * Versions Fuzzing Algorithm to identify available Policy Versions for Customer-Managed Policy
+      * As an alternative solution if principals are lacking of `iam:ListPolicyVersions` or `iam:GetPolicy`
     * Alternative Comprehensive Enumeration by `iam:GetAccountAuthorizationDetails`
     * Inverse Enumeration Approach for Attached Managed Policy by `iam:ListEntitiesForPolicy`

 * ⚖️ **Deep Comparison Model for Policy Documents of Active Version and Historical Versions**
-</br>SkyEye automatically discovers and retrieves the policy documents between current active version of customer-managed policy, and utilize its deep comparsion model to differentiate the changes between the current version with historical versions.
+</br>SkyEye automatically discovers and retrieves the policy documents between `DefaultPolicyVersionId` and historical verions of customer-managed policy, and utilize its deep comparsion model to differentiate the changes between the current version with historical versions.
+The insight will support the penetration tester to have an insight about the permissions they can gain or lose if they decide to use `iam:SetDefaultPolicyVersion` to switch the `DefaultPolicyVersionId` of the Customer-Managed Policy that their in-scope IAM entities were attached to.

 * 🔀 **The Mapping with MITRE ATT&CK Matrix - Cloud**
 </br>SkyEye presents the dataset of mapping nearly ~20,000 AWS actions to MITRE ATT&CK tactics, techniques, and sub-techniques, with detail description about abuse methodology by threat actors, and the sample AWS CLI commands.